MyCode Project

 • Minimal starter template you can copy to bootstrap a new AGILab application.

-• Demonstrates the project layout expected by the platform (manager package, worker package, app_args definitions, Explore configuration) with minimal business logic so you can focus on custom code.
+• Demonstrates the project layout expected by the platform (manager package, worker package, app_args definitions, Analysis configuration) with minimal business logic so you can focus on custom code.

-• Ships with blank Streamlit forms and prompt files to illustrate where to plug in UI customisation and Experiment prompts.
+• Ships with blank web forms and prompt files to illustrate where to plug in UI customisation and Pipeline prompts.

 Scientific placeholders